Tunisian Crochet Series: Beginning Techniques

 Tunisian crochet hooks are long like knitting needles (and thin), but have a hook–like a crochet hook–on one end, with a “stop” on the other end (much like knitting needles).

-There are a ton of different styles of Tunisian hooks you can get!
+There are lots of different styles of Tunisian hooks you can get!
 Wooden, metal, acrylic… All sorts of different styles to choose from.
 What’s most important is, what is comfortable and what can you trust?
 By trust, I mean, will it break or bend?
 I have found that the metal hooks are uncomfortable and will bend, thus ruining the shape of your project.
 Acrylic hooks can bend and break, but not bend as easily as metal, and not break as easily as wooden.
 Wooden won’t bend much at all, but will snap if you’re too rough on them.
 All good things to keep in mind.
 Maybe you will need to change your tension and relax.
 Crocheting should be fun and relaxing!

 Since there are so many options out there for hook sizes and yarn types, I am putting together a list of things for you to get now, that will get you thru most if not all of this beginner series.